Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arkansas and its opponents have combined to score more than 54 points in four of seven games this season.
+- Arkansas and its opponents have gone over the current 54-point total in four of seven games (57.1%) this season.

-- In 50% of Auburn's games this season (3/6), the teams combined to score more than Saturday's over/under of 54.
+- Auburn's games have gone over 54 points in three of six chances this season.

-- The two teams combine to average 67.3 points per game, 13.3 more than the total in this contest.
+- The combined points per game average of the two teams, 67.3, is 13.3 points greater than Saturday's over/under.

-- These two squads combine to allow 43.7 points per game, 10.3 fewer than this contest's over/under.
+- This contest's over/under is 10.3 points more than the 43.7 these two squads combine to allow per game this season.

-- The average total in Razorbacks games this season is 53.1, 0.9 points fewer than Saturday's over/under of 54 .
+- The average total in Razorbacks games this season is 53.1, 0.9 points fewer than Saturday's total of 54 .

 - In 2021, games involving the Tigers have averaged a total of 54.3 points, 0.3 more than the set over/under in this contest.